sokratgruzit/core-remix-project/libs/remix-ui/tabs/README.md

 # remix-ui-tabs

 This library was generated with [Nx](https://nx.dev).
-Its purpose is to integrate tabs for the Remix IDE main view.
+Its purpose is to integrate tabs for the Apeirogon IDE main view.